 Am I required to update Windstar when my address or status changes?

 Yes.
-Your Windstar record must remain accurate and changes to your personal information may affect your tax withholding and exemptions.
-Be sure to update changes to your address, compensation type, immigration status and anything else that changes that is part of your Windstar entry.
+Your Windstar record must remain accurate as changes to your personal information may affect your tax withholding and exemptions.
+Be sure to update changes to your address, compensation type, immigration status, and anything else that changes that is part of your Windstar entry.
 This includes your departure date(s) from the U.S.

-Which tax forms will I receive at the end of they year?
+Which tax forms will I receive at the end of the year?

 - If you have a job, receive a paycheck and don't have a tax treaty benefit you will receive a W-2 at the end of the year

 - If you have a job, receive a paycheck and do have a tax treaty benefit you will receive a 1042-S at the end of the year.
 If your tax treaty has a limit, you may also receive a W-2.

 - If you have a reportable stipend or other taxable income and do have tax treaty benefits you will receive a 1042-S